0xF0CACC1A/jolie/RECURSIVE_FIELD_IMPLEMENTATION.md

 }
 ```

-**Why necessary**: This is the core algorithm for recursive field search in SELECT clause.
+**Why necessary**: This is the core algorithm for recursive field search in PATHS clause.

 **Key design decisions**: